Jesse Shaw

-Jesse Shaw (January 7, 1800 – February 24, 1867) was a political figure in Nova Scotia.
-He represented Yarmouth township in the Nova Scotia House of Assembly from 1851 to 1855 as a Reformer.
+Jesse Shaw (January 7, 1800 – February 24, 1867) was a farmer and public figure in pre-Confederation Nova Scotia.

 Personal life

 He was born in Yarmouth, Nova Scotia, the son of Zebina Shaw and Elizabeth Brown.
 Shaw married Anna Tedford.
-He served as justice of the peace from 1854 to 1867 and also served as a member of the municipal council for Yarmouth.
+He served as justice of the peace from 1854 to 1867 and was elected as a Reformer to the Nova Scotia House of Assembly representing Yarmouth Township in 1851.
+He also served as a member of the municipal council for Yarmouth from 1886 to 1888.
 He died in Hebron, Nova Scotia at the age of 67.